Manually Move the Data Directory

 Introduction

-Use this instructions if you intend to move your ownCloud’s data directory from it’s current location to another without using a symbolic link.
+Use these instructions if you intend to move your ownCloud’s data directory from its current location to another without using a symbolic link.

 This guide assumes that: